Silveride14/Demo-Site/README.md

   - Filter destinations by distance, starting location, and activity tags.
 - **Destination Details**:
   - View detailed descriptions, weather info, and Google Maps links for each destination.
+- **Interactive Map**:
+  - Displays all destinations as markers on a map.
+  - Clickable markers show destination details and a link to Google Maps.
+- **Weather Integration**:
+  - Fetches real-time weather data for each destination using the Open-Meteo API.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Dynamic Backgrounds**:
+  - Cards and sections dynamically update their background images based on destination data.

 ---